 - 1/3 cup dried cranberries

 - 1/4 cup toasted chopped pecans

-- In a large bowl combine all of the salad ingredients.
+- In a large bowl or on a serving platter combine all of the salad ingredients.

-- Top the salad with the dressing or serve on the side.
+- In a jar with a lid or glass measuring cup shake or whisk together all of the vinaigrette ingredients.
+Top the salad with the vinaigrette or serve it on the side.

 This salad is best if it is made the same day it is served so that the pecans stay crunchy, and the berries don't bleed on the lettuce.